 If you or a loved one are concerned about current levels of pain or side effects, you may benefit from an extra lay er of help from palliative care.
 Ask you doctor for a referral.
 Most insurance covers all or part of palliative care, just like other hospital or medical services.

-Referrals to palliative care are most common from these conditions:
+Referrals are most common from these conditions:

 - Heart disease